MacroPower/OmegaGraf/CONTRIBUTING.md

 It is of course possible to find a new reviewer, but generally change will be speedier if you require the original submitter to fix the code themselves.
 Alternatively, if the original PR is 'good enough', raise the changes you'd like to see as separate stories/issues, and rework in your own PR.

-### It is not the reviewers responsibility to test the code
+### It is not the reviewer's responsibility to test the code

 We are all busy people, and in the case of many PRs against our codebase we are not able or time-permitted to test the new code.